roscopeco/anos/docs/MemoryMap.md

 > PMM during init.
 >
 > The first 2MiB is excluded from the PMM, so is manually managed.
 This is just because
-> there's already a kernel and various data (page tables etc) there by the time the PMM
+> there's already a kernel and various data (page tables etc.) there by the time the PMM
 > is getting initialized, and stomping on them would be **bad** 😱

 ### Long Mode Page Table Layout After Kernel Bootstrap